 Growing up you are taught that once you begin your period you will become part of a natural monthly rhythm all women experience.
 This rhythm is considered sacred.
-Here’s the thing with rhythm though, it is consistent, like clockwork, but often women’s menstrual cycles aren’t.
+Here’s the thing with rhythm though; it is consistent, like clockwork, but often women’s menstrual cycles aren’t.
 They are easily bumped off track by stress, weight changes, lifestyle changes or underlying health problems and fertility-health issues.
-So, while we grow up thinking that our menstrual cycles will be rhythmic, when they aren’t it can be really confusing.
-How do you get this natural, cyclical body process back on track?
+So, while we grow up thinking that our menstrual cycles will be rhythmic, when they aren’t, it can be really confusing.
+How do you get this natural, cyclical body process, the menstrual cycle, back on track?

 As women, we have the basic understanding of the menstrual cycle down.
 The average cycle is around 28 – 30 days long and the average period about 5 days.
 This will happen month after month, from puberty through menopause.
 What we don’t have a basic understanding of, is how irregular menstrual periods happen and what can be done about them.

 Irregular periods are one of the most asked-about subjects regarding women’s fertility health.
 It is high time we cover this so that if this should ever happen to you (more than likely it will happen more than once in your life), you will know how to handle it with finesse.